If you can’t find the information you’re looking for, send us an e-mail.

 What should I wear?

 - Athletes should wear properly laced running shoes for practice.
 Tennis shoes, soccer shoes and basketball shoes, etc., are unacceptable.
 Two pairs of running shoes are recommended, as they will get wet and muddy.
 Athletes should wear properly laced running spikes or running flats for competition.
+We recommend the Track Shack on Mills Ave, one of our main sponsors, for purchasing running shoes.
+They will expertly fit you and will give a discount to Glider athletes.

 - Athletes should wear any comfortable and appropriate shorts and t-shirt to practice and Central Florida Glider uniforms for competition.
 Bring and wear sweats as necessary.